 Advanced training in the sport of cross country.
 Team concepts for cross country will be taught that include strategy for competition, drill work associated with player development, and mental preparation.
 Some sections may have a no-cost text book option.

-HPE 190 CC 1 Credit

-CROSS COUNTRY CONDITIONING (MEN) Quarters: Fall, Winter, Spring Advanced conditioning in the sport of cross country.
+HPE 190 CC 1 Credit CROSS COUNTRY CONDITIONING (MEN) Quarters: Fall, Winter, Spring Advanced conditioning in the sport of cross cou

+Advanced conditioning in the sport of cross country.
 Conditioning cross country athletes to train the aerobic and anaerobic systems for the enhancement of player performance.
 Some sections may have a no-cost text book option.